Blog

 How to automate your small business without technical expertise

 We speak to business owners every week who are brilliant at what they do but absolutely buried in repetitive admin.
-The frustrating part is that most of these mind-numbing tasks could actually run themselves.
-And no, you don't need to understand code or hire an entire IT department to make it happen.
-What can you do?
-Let me show you.
+The frustrating part?
+Most of these mind-numbing tasks could actually run themselves.
+And no, you don't need to understand code or hire an IT department to make it happen.

 Why small businesses assume automation isn't for them

-First let's address a common thought I've encountered.
-When someone mentions 'business automation', you probably think of massive corporations with dedicated tech teams and six-figure budgets.
-Maybe when you hear 'automation' it sounds complex and expensive.
-But the reality is that many modern automation tools are actually built for small and medium businesses exactly like yours, and they're either already built into systems you use, or not as expensive as you might think to implement.
+When someone mentions "business automation", you probably picture massive corporations with dedicated tech teams and six-figure budgets.
+The reality?
+Modern automation tools are actually built for small and medium businesses exactly like yours - and they're often already built into systems you use.

-You can automate most of your repetitive tasks using tools that are easier to set up than your email account.
+The good news?
+You can automate most repetitive tasks using tools that are easier to set up than your email account.
 Many cost less than your monthly coffee budget.
-You can start with just one small task and build up from there.
-It doesn't have to be a huge, expensive, overwhelming minefield.
+You can start with just one small task and build from there.

 Doing everything manually has hidden costs